-Patients who are entitled to disability benefits can get help to apply for them while still in hospital.
+Patients who are entitled to disability benefits can get help applying for them while still in hospital.
 Disability benefits are paid on a monthly basis.
 Most recipients will need a good deal of help learning how to budget properly to meet basic needs such as rent, food, and transportation.
 They may find it difficult to make the money last for the whole month.
-When a substantial sum is available (for example, on receipt of a disability cheque), many tend to blow all or a large part on impulse spending, often foolishly, or to give their money away to friends - even to strangers.
+When a substantial sum is available (for example, on receipt of a disability cheque), many tend to blow all or a large part on impulse spending, often foolishly, or to give their money away to friends-even to strangers.
 Families find that they are then called upon to pay for basic living expenses.
 Behaviour of this sort, although not surprising for someone with few chances to enjoy life, is disconcerting for families, and requires that they exercise a good deal of patience.
-For the individual, managing money well is an important step toward the achievement of greater independence.
-By linking behaviour that demonstrates responsibility (e.g., successful completion of chores) to autonomy in handling money, you may be able to help the ill person learn to manage his/her finances.
-Here are some ideas on how to make life a little easier on the family while giving the ill person a sense of independence:
+For the individual, managing money well is an important step towards the achievement of greater independence.
+By linking behaviour that demonstrates responsibility (e.g., successful completion of chores) to autonomy in handling money, you may be able to help the person learn to manage his/her finances.

+Here are some ideas on how to make life a little easier on the family while giving the person a sense of independence:
-- Consider arranging for the disability cheque to be delivered to a parent or guardian - Investigate the possibility of pre-paying landlords, utility companies etc. so that the ill person's rent, heat, hydro, and phone bills are covered - Your local grocer may be asked to create vouchers for the ill person, paid for by the family in advance, and redeemable on a weekly basis by the holder - Arrange with a local restaurant to pay for meals on the ill person's behalf

-• Provisions could be made with a local pharmacy, smoke shop, bookstore, etc. so that a debit/credit system for goods is in place for the ill person (e.g., you pay so many dollars which credits his/her account, and purchases made by the ill person are debits against the account).
-You should, of course, be sure to make your instructions clear as to overdrawing/zero balance accounts
+- Consider arranging for the disability cheque to be delivered to a parent or guardian. - Investigate the possibility of pre-paying landlords, utility companies, etc., so that the person's rent, heat, hydro, and phone bills are covered. - Your local grocer may be asked to create vouchers for the person, paid for by the family in advance, and redeemable on a weekly basis by the holder. - Arrange with a local restaurant to pay for meals on the person's behalf. - Provisions could be made with a local pharmacy, smoke shop, bookstore, etc., so that a debit/credit system for goods is in place for the person (e.g., you pay so many dollars as credits to his/her account, and purchases made by the person are debits against the account).
+You should, of course, be sure to make your instructions clear regarding overdrawn or zero-balance accounts.

-Complete awareness of the arrangements is necessary for the ill individuals to understand, and learn about managing money.
+Complete awareness of the arrangements is necessary for the individuals to understand and learn about managing money.
 Hopefully, they will eventually learn to deal with their finances on their own.